fiyazbinhasan/TagHelperComponentSample/README.md

 > The script dynamically adds a `bootstrap` tooltip menu on a `<address>` element with an attached attribute of `printable`.
 The effect is visible when a mouse pointer hovers over the element.

-Like the `StyleTagHelperComponent`, the `ScriptTagHelperComponent` must also be registered with the dependency injection system,
+### Dependency Injection

+Implemented tag helper component classes must be registered with the depenecy injection system if you are not managing the instances with `ITagHelperComponentManager`.
+Following code from `ConfigureServices` of `Startup.cs` registers both the `StyleTagHelperComponent` and `ScriptTagHelperComponent` with a `Transient` lifetime.

 *Startup.cs*